Night of the Werewolf

 • Atmospheric Setting: Smith creates a dark and foreboding atmosphere within the English village, with its mist-shrouded moors and shadowy forests adding to the sense of dread and unease experienced by the characters.

-• Action and Suspense: The novel is characterized by its fast-paced action sequences and suspenseful encounters with the werewolf, keeping readers on the edge of their seats throughout.
+• Action and Suspense: The novel is characterised by its fast-paced action sequences and suspenseful encounters with the werewolf, keeping readers on the edge of their seats throughout.

 Reception